linux-system-roles/network/README.md

 Similar to `controller` and `vlan`, the `parent` references the connection profile in the ansible role.

+#### `type: infiniband`

+For the infiniband connection, currently it is only supported for the nm provider, and the following options are supported:

+- `p_key`: The infiniband P_Key to use for the device.
+When it is not specified, then the connection is created on the physical infiniband fabrics.
+Otherwise, it is a 16-bit unsigned integer and the ipoib (IP over Infiniband) connection will be created, the high bit should be set if it is a "full membership" P_Key.
+The special `p_key` values 0x0000 and 0x8000 are invalid as kernel does not support them.
+- `transport_mode`: The ipoib (IP over Infiniband) connection operation mode.
+The possible modes are `datagram` (default) and `connected`.

+**Note:** If the `p_key` is specified , then the `interface_name` must be unset.

 #### `type: wireless`

 The `wireless` type supports WPA-PSK (password) authentication, WPA-EAP (802.1x)